over-da-rainbow/over-da-rainbow.github.io/index.md

 * Give students ideas for outdoor activities to ease their minds from their classes.
 * Provide volunteer opportunities for students to help the community and enhance their resumes.
 * Coordinate plans with friends by using our bulletin page.

-## What Should the System Provide

-* Home page where all users are funneled to
-* Users can login and keep track of all the places they’ve already explored
-* Suggested page where users can surf through different suggested destinations for their next experience.
-* Anonymous ratings under each destination to help future explorers.
-* Choice to leave comments under the destination.
-* “Volunteering” tab for people who need volunteer hours or want to help community
-* Tags for each location about what kind of activity  (ex.
-Beach, hike, etc.)

 ## Developer Guide